DEmodoriGatsuO/powerapps-control-converter/README.md

 ## Disclaimer

-This tool is created to assist Power Apps developers in converting classic controls to modern controls.
-While it covers many control types and properties, it may not support all possible scenarios.
-Always review the converted output before using it in your production applications.
+This tool is created by a community developer and is not officially affiliated with Microsoft Power Apps.
+Always review generated code before using it in production environments.

-The tool is not affiliated with or endorsed by Microsoft.